cartheur/M6809-multicomputer/README.md

 Having quite a bit of experience with implementing machine learning and having read about the early ideas of artificial intelligence, I have the contention that what the tech corporations are selling as AI is exactly _not_ it.
 AI can only be derived from a systems engineering perspective.
 As I can only contribute so much more hot air to the debate, this project will be the place where we find out the proof in the pudding.

-_If it ain't here it ain't anywhere_, I here proclaim.
+_If it ain't here it ain't anywhere_, I hereby proclaim.

 ----